Karate Classes for Beginners

 Conditioning for Karate

 Think Field Day on Overdrive!
-Members ages 13 and older will use wall sits, planks, push-ups, weighted balls, bands, hurdles, ladders, and cones to develop faster footwork, core strength, and explosive power.
+We use wall sits, planks, push-ups, weighted balls, bands, hurdles, ladders, and cones to develop faster footwork, core strength, and explosive power.
 It's fun, it's fast-paced, it's effective for many sports.
-We have tennis players, football players, and runners blended into our karate conditioning class.
-Dress for indoor gym work; no karate gi's required.
+Tennis players, football players, ice skaters, and runners have benefited from karate conditioning class, too.

 Traditional Weapons Class

 Traditional Japanese weapons include Bo staff, Eiku (oar), Sai, Tonfa, Kama, Nunchaku, for green belts and above.